arabellas-craft/arabellas-craft.github.io/_posts/2025-10-25-common-tea-leaf-symbols.md

 ---
 layout: article
-title: "How to Read Tea Leaf Symbols: Trust Your Intuition Over Books"
+title: "Common Tea Leaf Symbols: A Starting Point for Building Your Own System"
 date: 2025-10-26 12:51:01 -0700
 tag: article
-short-description: "Learn to read tea leaf symbols using your own intuition, not memorized dictionaries.
-Discover how to create personal meanings that make readings more accurate and meaningful."
+short-description: "A reference of common tea leaf symbols (animals, nature, objects, and shapes) with traditional meanings that work as starting points for building your own intuitive reading practice."
 img: "common-tea-leaf-symbols-and-their-meanings.jpg"
 img-text: Photo by Jun Weng on Unsplash
 permalink: common-tea-leaf-symbols-and-their-meanings
 ---

 You've brewed your tea, swirled the cup three times clockwise, and flipped it onto the saucer.
-Now comes the exciting part: what do you actually see in there?

-If you're staring at a jumble of wet leaves thinking "this just looks like a mess," you're not alone.
-Every tea leaf reader started exactly where you are right now, unsure and maybe skeptical but definitely curious.
-The secret?
-Your brain is already better at this than you think.
-Humans are pattern recognition machines, constantly finding faces in clouds and animals in wood grain.
-Tea leaf reading just gives that natural ability a purpose.

-Here's what you need to know: traditional symbol meanings are helpful starting points, but they're not gospel.
-Think of them like a compass, useful for general direction, but *your intuition* is the map.
-That weird blob that you think looks like your childhood dog?
-Trust that.
-The symbol dictionary says dogs mean loyalty, but maybe yours means something else entirely.
-And that's not just okay, it's *exactly* how this practice works best.
+Now you're staring into the bottom of the cup wondering what any of it means.

+Below is a reference of the symbols that show up most often, with their traditional meanings.
+Use it the way you'd use a dictionary for a language you're just learning.
+Look things up, notice patterns, and pay attention when a symbol lands differently for you than the book says it should.
+Those moments are the beginning of your own reading vocabulary.

 {% include article-kofi-callout.html %}